 Payment for each quarterly bill (including accrued charges) is due at the HKUI office 30 days from the date on the bill.
 [9.d] After the 30-day payment period, an unpaid account will be mailed a second notice.
 After 45 days from the date on the bill, customers with an unpaid account will be mailed and/or emailed a final notice requesting payment within seven days.
 [13.c]

 Water service will be discontinued for an account remaining unpaid at the expiration of the final notice period.
 The minimum quarterly charge will continue to apply to the account after service is discontinued.
-A reconnection fee of $45.00, together with any unpaid or outstanding debts that may be due to HKUI, must be paid before the water service will be resumed.
+A reconnection fee, as well as any unpaid or outstanding debts that may be due to HKUI, must be paid before the water service will be resumed.
 [9.g, 14.0]

 NOTE: The restoration of water service that was discontinued because of non-payment of account balance is not considered an emergency, and will be handled only during regular business hours.

 Overpayments will be credited to the customer's account.
 Any positive balance occurring after final settlement of the account will be returned to the customer.